nordeck/feedback-application/backend/README.md

 Gets a JWT when OIDC is valid

-**Accepts**
-JSON

 **Headers**

-* An authentication header with the oidc token as value is mandatory.
+* The existence of an authentication header with the oidc token as value is mandatory ("Authentication", " Bearer `OIDC_TOKEN_VALUE`")..

 **Parameters**
 none